-The empirical intermediary based asset pricing is based on the closed economy macro-finance literature, which hinges upon the existence of constrained financial intermediaries, but this has also been explored in the open economy setting.
+The empirical intermediary based asset pricing literature is based predictions from the closed economy macro-finance literature, which hinges upon the existence of constrained financial intermediaries, and this has also been explored in an open economy setting.
 Brunnermeier and Sannikov (2014), He Krishnamurthy (2013), Danielsson, Shin, and Zigrand (2011), Adrian and Boyarchenko (2012), Garleanu and Pedersen (2011), Brunnermeier and Pedersen (2009) contain macro-finance models with constrained intermediaries, whose relative risk-bearing capacities, net worth, and/or leverage matter for the behavior of risk premia and thus asset prices.
 This has been extended to the open economy, primarily in Gabaix and Maggiori (2015) who show that an open economy model with a constrained global financier/bank that intermediates all international bond trades produces intuitive exchange rate movements that emphasize the role of the risk-bearing capacity of financial intermediaries and portfolio flows in exchange rate determination.
-Their paper also contains theoretical predictions regarding the carry trade and the risk-bearing capacity of financial intermediaries, which I confirm in both asset pricing and standard regression tests.
-Itskhoki and Mukhin (2017) emphasize the role of financial shocks in general equilibrium open economy models to produce empirically consistent exchange rate movements.
+Their paper also contains theoretical predictions regarding the carry trade and the risk-bearing capacity of financial intermediaries as they show that intermediaries must be compensated for holding currencies that depreciate upon the realization of tighter financial conditions in order to generate expected appreciations in the future, a mechanism I confirm in both asset pricing and standard regression tests.
+Itskhoki and Mukhin (2017) emphasize the role of financial shocks in general equilibrium open economy models, namely a UIP wedge, to produce empirically consistent exchange rate movements.
 This paper seeks to validate the role of financial intermediaries for consistent exchange rate behavior by measuring whether risks emanating from their existence can account for the cross-sectional heterogeneity in excess returns across currencies.
 I however abstract from writing down a full structural open economy model with constrained financial intermediaries, leaving that open to future research.